đź©ş Affordable Private Healthcare

 During the test

 The thyroid test is a simple blood test.
 A needle is inserted into a vein, usually on the inner arm near the elbow, and a small amount of blood is drawn.
-You may feel a pricking or scratching sensation.
+You may feel a pricking or scratching sensation, and before you know, the procedure is over.

-Your results will be sent to you by email.
-If you had a consultation with one of our doctors, the doctor will give you a call first to discuss the results with you.
+Your results will be sent to you by email within 4 to 12 hours after your blood has reached our laboratory for testing.
+If you had a consultation with at Walk-In Clinic with one of our doctors, your Walk-In Clinic doctor will give you a call first to thoroughly discuss your results with you, and what to expect next.

 since 1998